 I need information about...

-The average age of people with CLL is around 72.
-It is rarely seen in people younger than age 40.
+The average age of people at the time CLL is found is around 71.
+It is rarely found in people younger than 40.

 Copyright © 2015 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR